refinery/refinerycms-news/readme.md

 ## How do I use it?

-To install the news plugin, you can either include the gem or install as a plugin.
+To install the news engine, you can either include the gem or install as a plugin.

-### Installation via Gem
+### RubyGems Installation

 Include the latest (gem)[http://rubygems.org/gems/refinerycms-news] into your config/application.rb file like so: